nus-cs2113-AY2324S2/ip/docs/README.md

 - **Expected Outcome**:
     ```
     ____________________________________________________________
     Got it.
-Avril the Bot added this task:
+AVRY added this task:
        [T][ ] Read a book
     Now you have 1 task in the list.
     ____________________________________________________________